Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 {% tab title="Android" %}
 ### getVisitorProfile

-In Android, the visitor profile is saved in `SharedPreferences`.
+This API returns the visitor profile that was most recently obtained.
+Visitor profile is saved in `SharedPreferences` for easy access across multiple launches of your app.
+If no signal has been submitted, null is returned.

 #### **Syntax**